sophiehn/MySuperBots/2. AzureAwesomeBot/README.md

 ## Exercises
 This module includes the following exercises:
-1. Change the main functionality of the Bot
+1. Add functionality to the Bot
-1. Add Attachments to the Bot
+1. Test and understand the new functionalities
 1. Publish the new Bot to Azure

-## Exercise 1: Change the main functionality of the Bot
+## Exercise 1: Add Attachments to the Bot

 We are now going to change the template code that counts the characters of the message, to something more complicated.